EpiPandit/EpiPandit_Template/README.md

     │   ├── models         <- Scripts to train models and then use trained models to make │   │   │                 predictions
     │   │
-    │   └── visualization  <- Scripts to create exploratory and results oriented visualizations
+    │   └── visualization  <- Scripts to create exploratory and results-oriented visualizations

 --------